 Here are the exercises of all the service's PFTs and helpful tips to increase your overall score on test day:

 The anxiety felt by most service members is largely due to performing within a time limit.
-The more your workouts are timed the better you are at "pacing" yourself, thus eliminating most anxiety.
+The more your workouts are timed, the better you are at "pacing" yourself, thus eliminating most anxiety.

-Recommended Workout and Techniques
+Recommended workout and techniques:

-- Jog - 1 mile in 7:00 -8:00
+- Jog one mile in 7-8 minutes.

 - Three sets of: